-Pedestrian and bicycle facilities could be combined through the use of asphalt paths or some other type of commonly used material.
+Map 9 shows major pedestrian, bicycle and vehicular traffic generators in the area, as well as, the potential relationships between them.
+Pedestrian and bicycle facilities could be combined through the use of asphalt paths or some other type of commonly used material consistent with the existing character of the area.
 Further study would need to be done regarding the exact placement of such facilities due to the varying width of the public right-of-way throughout the study area.
-As use of the area's businesses and public facilities continues this type of infrastructure can help to reduce any increase in vehicular traffic thereby decreasing the need for future road widening and improvements which can often damage the existing character of an area.